France Sapin 2 Act and anti-corruption compliance for SMEs of 100 to 499 employees in 2026: why anticipate the obligation

 |---|---|

-| Failure to implement program | €200,000 fine for director |
+| Failure to implement the programme | €200,000 personal fine |

-| Individual publication | Personal damage |
+| Individual publication of the decision | Personal reputational damage |

-| Criminal record (if penal offense) | Influence trading, corruption |
+| Criminal record entry (if criminal offence established) | Influence trading, active or passive corruption |

-6. Worked example — 120-employee SME exporting to Maghreb#
+120-employee SME exporting to the Maghreb#

 | Quarter | Action | Estimated cost |